-Agency Fund Establishment, Investment, and Spending Guidelines
+\\\\\ Agency Fund Establishment, Investment, and Spending Guidelines

-The establishes an Agency Fund with the Athens Area Community Foundation with the follow Name: The name of the Agency Fund is referred to as the Agency Fund).
-(Fund Name) Purpose: The Fund will be used to establishes an Agency Fund at the Athens Area Community , Foundation to access planned gift expertise; expand capacity anthropic community; and access professional, independent above.
-Spending Objectives: Distributions from the Agency Fund shall be as follows: Procedures for Accessing Agency Funds: All requ ests for distributions from the Agency Fund shall be upon approval by(Person) (Agency Name) Distributions in excess of the determined spending g amount that will invade the fund's corpus must be approved by a majority vote of the full board of directors of (Agency Name) Il monitor the performance of the endowment accounts on a board at least once annually.
-Issues to be addressed will and administrative fees. time by a majority vote of the full board of directors of (Agency Name) · These guidelines were herby submitted to the Exe ecutive Committee of, and was approved this day of Name: Name: Title: Title:
+The establishes an Agency Fund with the Athens Area Community Foundation with the follow ving guidelines: Name: The name of the Agency Fund is (hereinafter (Fund Name) (Agency Name) establishes an Agency Fund at the Athens Area Community Foundation to access planned gift expertise; expand capacity anthropic community; and access professional, independent bove.
+Spending Objectives: Distributions from the Agency y Fund shall be as follows: requested by the President of the Board of the approval by (Person) Distributions in excess of the determined spending ests for distributions from the Agency Fund shall be upon (Agency Name) amount that will invade the fund's corpus must be approved (Agency Name) monitor the performance of the endowment accounts on a loard at least once annually.
+Issues to be addressed will and administrative fees. ime by a majority vote of the full board of directors of (Agency Name) · These guidelines were herby submitted to the Exec cutive Committee of, and was approved this day of Name: Name: Title: Title: